Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

-For the defect detection task, there are two important issues, one is how to convert the defective features to normal textured features and thus suppress the reconstruction of defects, and the other is how to accurately inspect and segment defects through the original defective images and the corresponding reconstructed images.
-The former can be solved by RBAM proposed above, while the latter is still a challenge.
-The pixel difference between the original image and its reconstructed image is commonly used for defect detection and segmentation, but there are two critical problems in this methods.
-The first is that individual pixel has no semantic information but discriminating normal/abnormal is based on rich contextual information.
-The second is that the size of industrial defects in reality is multi-scale thus achieving accurate defect detection and segmentation requires multi-scale information.
-To solve the two problems in pixel difference method, the multi scale feature discrimination module (MSFDM) is proposed.
+For the defect detection task, there are two important issues: one is converting the defective features to normal textured features and thus suppressing the reconstruction of defects, and the other is accurately inspecting and segmenting defects through the original defective images and the corresponding reconstructed images.
+The former can be solved by the RBAM proposed above, while the latter is still a challenge.
+The pixel difference between the original image and its reconstructed image is commonly used for defect detection and segmentation, but there are two critical problems in this method.
+The first is that individual pixels have no semantic information.
+However, discriminating normal/abnormal pixels is based on rich contextual information.
+The second is that the size of industrial defects, in reality, is multi-scale; thus, achieving accurate defect detection and segmentation requires multi-scale information.
+To solve the two problems in the pixel difference method, the multi-scale defect segmentation module (MSDSM) is proposed.

-As shown in Fig. \ref{fig_6}, the MSFDM has three sub-networks, namely FDM1, FDM2 and FDM3, which are used to detect the defective features at different scales.
-First, the artificial/real defective image ($I_{ad}/I_{d}$) and the corresponding reconstructed image ($I_{adb}/I_{db}$) are re-fed into the encoder to obtain the multi-scale concatenated features $MS - {C_\_}F = \left\{ {{C_\_}{F_1},{C_\_}{F_2},{C_\_}{F_3}} \right\}$, where ${C_\_}F_1$, ${C_\_F}_2$ and ${C_\_}F_3$ are the corresponding concatenated feature extracted by the first three layer of the encoder respectively.
-Then, the MSFDM utilizes the $MS-C_\_F$ to get the anomaly maps $AM=\left\{AM_1, AM_2, AM_3\right\}$ at different scales.
-In addition, to increase the robustness of MSFDM, we apply the Focal Loss as the segmentation loss:
+As shown in Fig. \ref{fig_6}, the MSDSM has three sub-networks, namely, DSM1, DSM2, and DSM3, which are used to detect defective features at different scales.
+First, the artificial/real defective image ($I_{ad}/I_{d}$) and the corresponding reconstructed image ($I_{adb}/I_{db}$) are re-inputted into the encoder to obtain the multi-scale concatenated features $MS - {C_\_}F = \left\{ {{C_\_}{F_1},{C_\_}{F_2},{C_\_}{F_3}} \right\}$, where ${C_\_}F_1$, ${C_\_F}_2$ and ${C_\_}F_3$ are the corresponding concatenated features extracted by the first three layers of the encoder.
+Then, the MSDSM utilizes $MS-C_\_F$ to obtain the anomaly maps $AM=\left\{AM_1, AM_2, AM_3\right\}$ at different scales.
+In addition, to increase the robustness of the MSDSM, we apply the focal loss \cite{focalloss} as the segmentation loss:

 where $I_m^i$ represents the random mask resized to the shape of $AM_i$.